mongodb/docs/source/commands.rst

         { listDatabases: 1 }

-   The value (e.g. ``1``) does not effect the output of the command.
-The command returns documents for each database, within the "``databases``" array as well a ``totalSize`` field which contains the total amount of disk space used for the database in bytes.
+   The value (e.g. ``1``) does not effect the output of the command. ``listDatabases`` returns documents for each database, within the "``databases``" array as well a ``totalSize`` field which contains the total amount of disk space used for the database in bytes.
 The documents for each database contain a "``name``" field